MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 ```

 The *tsv* output option can be used to get a text-based, tab-separated format without any headers.
 This is useful when you
-want to pipe the output into another text-based tool like grep).
+want to pipe the output into another text-based tool like grep.

 ```azurecli
 az vm list --output tsv